 Each episode Brad and Jay shoot the breeze about surfing, news, then they play a recording of Jay's share for the week, and then they dive into an interview part called “ask the addict” which is my favorite part.
 But if you've never been to a meeting, in Jay's weekly share you can hear kind of what you could expect from an ARP meeting.

 Neil and I have both been on their podcast – I was a few months ago and Neil was just 2 weeks ago.
-Here are our episodes, and a few others you might really like to start out with:
+Here are our episodes:

-Corrine's interview on The Next Step Podcast episode 3.10
+- Corrine's interview on The Next Step Podcast

-Neil's interview on The Next Step Podcast episode 4.8
+- Neil's interview on The Next Step Podcast

 To anyone who's struggling as the spouse of an addict, and especially to anyone who is brand new to all of this and was just blindsided or, as I like to say, hit by a bus, of addiction or relapse, this is a REALLY good place to start.
 The family and spouse support guide helps you to feel of God's love and have a bit of immediate peace and comfort.